waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`spinner_maze_solver` Agent:** This agent is fundamentally incapable of solving the Rocket Hideout spinner mazes (B2F & B3F).
 It repeatedly generated invalid paths.
 The agent has been permanently deleted.
 Lesson: Recognize tool limitations faster and pivot to manual, systematic exploration for this type of puzzle.
 - **`maze_navigator_agent` (v2 - Refined):** While reliable for non-spinner mazes, this agent has now proven unreliable for spinner mazes (B3F & B2F).
 It has twice generated paths that were interrupted by spinner mechanics.
 Lesson: This agent should not be used for spinner mazes.
 Manual, step-by-step navigation is required for these puzzles.
 - **Rocket Grunt Battle (21, 13 on B2F):** Repeatedly trying to initiate this battle has failed.
 This interaction is either bugged or requires a specific trigger I have not yet found.
 I will not attempt this again until other avenues are exhausted.

+- **`spinner_maze_navigator_agent` (v3 - Refined):** This agent remains unreliable for the Rocket Hideout B2F spinner maze.
+It generated a path that led into a loop.
+Manual navigation is required for these specific puzzles.